Datura-ai/smart-scrape/docs/running_a_validator.md

 # Bittensor Validator Setup Guide

-This document provides detailed instructions for setting up and running a Bittensor node using the smart-scrape repository.
+This document provides detailed instructions for setting up and running a Bittensor node using the Desearch repository.
 It is applicable for various networks including `finney`, `local`, and other custom endpoints using `--subtensor.chain_endpoint <ENDPOINT>`.
 Follow these steps to prepare your environment, install necessary packages, and start the Bittensor process.

 We recommend using `pm2` for process management.
 For installation, see the [pm2 installation guide](https://pm2.io/docs/runtime/guide/installation/).